Improving the Tutor Onboarding Journey

 Discovery and Alignment

-We began by conducting 1:1 stakeholder interviews with front-stage (tutor-facing) and backstage (operational) staff.
+I began by conducting 1:1 stakeholder interviews with both front-stage (tutor-facing) and backstage (operational) staff.

 Mapping the Service Space

-Using insights from interviews, we built out the service landscape — identifying all actors, systems, and workflows that shape the tutor journey from discovery → application → onboarding.
+Using early insights from interviews, I built out the service landscape — identifying all actors, systems, and workflows that shape the tutor journey from discovery → application → onboarding → activation.

 Collaborative Workshops

-I facilitated workshops in Miro where staff from different departments worked together to build the service blueprint.
+I facilitated a 3hr cross-functional workshop in Miro where staff from different departments worked together to build the service blueprint.

-This participatory approach gave every team a voice and ensured buy-in for the final blueprint.
+This participatory approach ensured no single team “owner the truth”, gave every team a voice, and ensured everyone felt ownership of the final blueprint.

 Creating the Service Blueprint

-For the first time, invisible backstage processes were made visible, helping the organization see where tutors experienced friction and where staff processes broke down.
+For the first time, invisible backstage processes were made visible, helping teams see exactly where tutors experienced friction and where staff processes broke down behind the scenes.

 KEY INSIGHTS